Terms and Conditions

 FT reserves the right to suspend or terminate your subscription without refund in the event of any verbal or written abuse of any kind (including abusive, offensive or aggressive language) directed towards our Customer Care team or other FT personnel.

 Cancellation of your registration: If you are a registered user, but not a subscriber, then FT reserves the right to suspend or terminate your registration at any time, with or without notice and without further obligation to you.
-If you would like to cancel your registration then please contact our customer services team at email@example.com or using the telephone numbers set out above.
+If you would like to cancel your registration then please contact our Customer Care team at firstname.lastname@example.org or using the telephone numbers set out above.

 6. Who Your Personal Subscription Contract is with